Censer: Mesoamerica

 Used domestically and ceremonially in Mesoamerica, particularly in the large Central-Mexican city of Teotihuacan (100–600 AD) and in the many kingdoms belonging to the Maya civilization, were ceramic incense burners.
-The most common materials for construction were Adobe, plumbate, and earthenware.
-These materials can be dried by the sun and were locally sourced, making them the perfect material for a Mayan craftsman.
+The most common materials for construction were adobe, plumbate, and earthenware.
+These materials can be dried by the sun and were locally sourced, making them the perfect material for Mayan craftsmen.

 Censers vary in decoration.
 Some are painted using a fresco style technique or decorated with adornos, or small ceramic ornaments.
 These decorations usually depicted shells, beads, butterflies, flowers, and other symbols with religious significance that could to increase rainfall, agricultural abundance, fertility, wealth, good fortune or ease the transition of souls into the underworld.
 To identify precious materials such as jadeite and quetzal feathers, important visual markers of status, artists used colorful paints.

 Used to communicate with the gods, these censers functioned for acts of religious purification.
 Incense would be presented to the divine being.
 In fact, some people were appointed the position of fire priest.
 Fire priests dealt with most tasks related to incense burning.
 Some rituals involved a feast, which would be followed by the fire priest igniting a sacred brazier in the temples.
 It was given to the divine beings and deities as offerings on a daily basis.
 The practice would end at the sound of a trumpet made from a conch shell.
 Another function of incense was to heal the sick.
 Once recuperated, the diseased would present some incense to the appropriate gods to repay them for being cured.
 Made up of copal (tree resin), rubber, pine, herbs, myrrh, and chewing gum, the incense produced what was described as "the odor of the center of heaven."

 The shape of incense burners in the Maya southern lowlands reflected religious and cultural changes over time.
 Some censers were used in funerals and funerary rituals, such as those depicting the Underworld Jaguar or the Night Sun God.
 When a king would die, ‘termination rituals’ were practiced.
 During these rituals, incensarios would be smashed and older temples were replaced with new ones.
-Mayan censers, which had a reservoir for incense on top of a vertical shaft were highly elaborate during the Classic period (600–900 AD), particularly in the kingdom of Palenque, and usually show the head of a Mayan deity.
+Mayan censers, which had a reservoir for incense on top of a vertical shaft, were highly elaborate during the Classic period (600–900 AD), particularly in the kingdom of Palenque, and usually show the head of a Mayan deity.
 In Post-Classic Yucatán, particularly in the capital of the kingdom of Mayapan, censers were found in great numbers, often shaped as an aged priest or deity.
-Craftsmen produced Mayan censers in many sizes, some just a few inches in height, others, several feet tall.
+Craftsmen produced Mayan censers in many sizes, some just a few inches in height, others several feet tall.